craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 Since that time, the Kobolds of Kailkeep have reanimated and corrupted the corpse of [[#Luzikiemal, Risen]] as a set piece in their entertainment.

 ## Inhabitants of Kailkeep
-There are two large categories of creatures that Inhabit Kailkeep, those with and those without "true" intelligence, ie language, planning, that stuff.
+There are two large categories of creatures that Inhabit Kailkeep; the first are the intelligent factions, those capable of understanding and attempting to progress within Kailkeep's Hells.
+The second are the less-than intelligent groups, such as the beasts and insects and the like - the more "natural" residents that have no reason to leave or understanding of what where they are really is.

 ### Intelligent Factions
 #### Kobolds of Kailkeep